OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

     	double a = calGet2Dr(MODEL2D, 0, i, j);

-The function returns the value of the cell (i, j) of the substate 0.\
+The function returns the value of the cell (i, j) of the substate 0.
 Since inside OpenCAL-CL one can use all OpenCL features, all memory levels such as global memory, local memory, private memory (XXXcitazione libroXXX) can be exploited.
 In order to use these memory levels, variables must be declared using this specific syntax respectively `__global`, `__local`, `__private`.

-Conway’s Game of Life with OpenCAL-CL
+Conwayâ€™s Game of Life with OpenCAL-CL
 -------------------------------------

-As already reported in \[sec:cal\_life\], to introduce how to develop a Cellular Automata model with OpenCAL-CL we can start by implementing Conway’s Game of Life and specifically its host application part.
+As already reported in \[sec:cal\_life\], to introduce how to develop a Cellular Automata model with OpenCAL-CL we can start by implementing Conwayâ€™s Game of Life and specifically its host application part.
 In order to use OpenCAL-CL, some header files are included (lines 3-8) and, in particular, the OpenCAL library and the OpenCAL-CL library.
 The OpenCAL library inclusion inside the host application is necessary to